marconilanna/REPLesent/README.md

 * Horizontal rulers (thanks, [@daviscabral](https://github.com/daviscabral))
 * Syntax highlighting
 * Run code straight from slides directly in the REPL with a single keystroke.
-No other presentation tool will do that for you! :-)
+No other presentation tool can do that for you!
+* And the #1 requested feature: emoji! :-) I mean, :smile:

 Quick Tour
 ----------